 Activities: We provide breakfast throughout the year for the special education inclusion students several times a year.
-We are planning on helping with the Halloween Carnival headed up by the HOSA club and also an end of the school year Luau.
+We are planning on helping with the Halloween Carnival headed up by the HOSA club and also at the end of the school year Luau.

-Key Club
+Dues: Yes Key Club